erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-09-review-of-vm-escape-qemu-case-study.md

 The goal of memory leak is to find:
 1. The base address of the **.text** segment **to build the shellcode**.
-2. The base address of the physical memory allocated for the guest in order to be able to get **the precise address of some injected dummy structures**.
+2. The base address of the physical memory allocated for the guest, in order to get **the precise address of some injected dummy structures**.

+Note that from the description above, we can see that they'll inject **shellcode** and **other dummy structures** on different parts of the memory, that's because DEP forces the injection of code and structure to be in their own places.

 # Sources
 * http://www.phrack.org/issues/70/5.html#article